Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: algorithm

-Second, in particular, considering shuttle between two kinds of graph similarities (homophily and structural equivalence), Node2vec~\cite{grover2016node2vec} is selected as the graph sampling approach.
-To set the different $p$ and $q$ values, Node2vec can select the different walking strategies (breadth-first or depth-first) to travel the graph.
-The detailed equation is as follows.
+Second, considering the shuttle between two kinds of graph similarities (homophily and structural equivalence), Node2vec~\cite{grover2016node2vec} is selected as the graph sampling approach.
+Then, according to the the $2^{nd} $ order random walk transfer probability of the Node2vec model, the random neighbours of the current node is selected as the candidate node.
+The sampling sequence of a node is determined by simulating several biased random walks of fixed length $l$.

-For a given source node $u$, according to the $2^{nd} $ order random walk of the Node2vec model, parameters $ p $ and $ q $ are used to guide the walk: consider a random walk that just crossed edge $(t, v) $ and now resides at node $v $.
-As shown in Figure~\ref{fig:pq} (we assume that these nodes are connected in two directions), according to the $2^{nd}$ walk algorithm, the calculation of search bias $ \alpha $ in the directed graph is given.
-The unnormalized transition probability between nodes $v$ and $x$ is set to